sipcapture/homer7-docker/qryn/README.md

 ```

 #### Send HEP
-Send some HEP traffic to the HEP socket on port 9060 or run `hepgen.js` to generate some
+Send some HEP traffic to the HEP socket on port 9060 or use `hepgen` generated traffic

 #### Login
 Access the preconfigured Grafana instance as `admin/admin`